Voice Search Is Eating SEO

 The shift from SEO to AEO

+Welcome to AEO: Answer Engine Optimization.
+It's SEO's successor.
 AEO isn't about ranking in search results.
 It's about being cited by AI systems when they generate answers.

-Citation data beats ranking data.
 You no longer care if you're in position one.
-You care if Perplexity, ChatGPT, or Google's AI citations include you in the top 3-5 sources for your query.
-This is measurable (Semrush now tracks AI citations).
-But it's not something you buy with links alone.
+You care if Perplexity, ChatGPT, or Google's AI includes you in the top 3-5 sources for your query.

 Three moves that work in 2026

-Move 1: Build cited authority, not ranked authority.
 Stop optimizing for position one in Google.
 Start tracking which AI systems cite you.
-Semrush AI Insight Tool, Moz AI Citation reports, and Perplexity's direct tracking (if you're a Perplexity for Business customer) show you real citation data.
 Optimize toward being cited, not ranked.

-Move 2: Write for AI confidence, not user engagement.
-This sounds wrong, but it matters.
-Voice AI systems penalize hedging language ("might," "could," "possibly").
-They prefer direct, confident claims backed by data or authority.
-You're writing to satisfy an LLM's confidence threshold, not to pass a human readability test.
-That means: data over narrative, specificity over nuance, direct claims over equivocation.
+Voice AI systems penalize hedging language.
+They prefer direct, confident claims backed by data.
+You're satisfying an LLM's confidence threshold, not a human readability test.

 Bottom line